algosup/2023-2024-project-4-sportshield-team-2/Documents/userManual.md

 ## Security

+SportShield prioritizes the fundamental principles encapsulated within the AIC triad: Confidentiality, Integrity, and Availability.

+Confidentiality, akin to the notion of privacy, serves as the bedrock of SportShield's approach to safeguarding sensitive information.
+By meticulously categorizing data based on its potential impact if compromised, SportShield enforces stringent measures to thwart unauthorized access attempts, ensuring that confidential data remains secure and inaccessible to unauthorized entities.

+Integrity stands as a pillar of trustworthiness within SportShield's framework.
+Throughout the lifecycle of data, from creation to dissemination, SportShield employs robust mechanisms to uphold the consistency and accuracy of information.
+By fortifying data against unauthorized alterations, such as those that might occur during data breaches or in transit, SportShield guarantees the integrity of critical information.

+Availability, the third facet of the AIC triad, underscores SportShield's commitment to ensuring that authorized parties can access information promptly and consistently.
+Through diligent maintenance of hardware, technical infrastructure, and systems, SportShield endeavors to eliminate downtime and disruptions, thereby enabling seamless access to vital data whenever and wherever it is needed.

 ©2015-2024 Coris Innovation.
 All rights reserved.
 Coris Innovation and the Coris Innovation logo are trademarks or registered trademarks of Coris Innovation